Musicals101.com

 b.
 Dec.
 1, 1897 (Sydney, Australia) - d.
 Dec.
 18, 1977 (Chicago)

-Despite a limited vocal range, this superb comic actor is best remembered for his many musical stage and television roles.
+Although he insisted his vocal range was "no more than three notes," this superb comic actor is best remembered for his many musical stage and television roles.
 After working as a chorus performer in his native Australia, he made his Broadway debut in the short-lived revue Puzzles of 1925 – moving on to two London revues that same season.
 He co-starred with wife Madge Elliott in ten West End musicals, and appeared in a series of period comedies.
 After directing John Murray Anderson's Almanac (1953) in New York, Ritchard was chosen by Mary Martin to co-star as Captain Hook in her musical version of Peter Pan (1954).
-Ritchard's gurgling giggle and gleeful rendition of "Hook's Waltz" ("Who's the swine-iest swine in the world?
+Ritchard's gurgling comic giggle and gleeful rendition of "Hook's Waltz" ("Who's the swine-iest swine in the world?
 Captain Hook!") delighted audiences and earned a Tony for Best Actor in a Musical.
-Preserved in a 1960 TV production, this delicious performance can still be enjoyed today.
+Preserved in a 1960 TV production, this delicious performance is still enjoyed today.

-Ritchard appeared in numerous network television musicals over the next three decades, including Cole Porter's Aladdin (1958).
+Ritchard appeared in several network television musicals over the next three decades, including Cole Porter's Aladdin (1958).
 He returned to Broadway in numerous comedies (including Visit to a Small Planet and The Pleasure of His Company) and several notable musicals.
 He directed and starred as the god Pluto in the short-lived Happiest Girl in the World (1961), and originated the role of Sir in The Roar of the Greasepaint, The Smell of the Crowd (1965).
 Ritchard won fresh raves as Osgood in Sugar (1972), and in the Bicentennial revue A Musical Jubilee (1976).
-He was narrating the national tour of Side by Side by Sondheim at the time of his death at age 80.
+He was performing as narrator of the national tour of Side by Side by Sondheim at the time of his death at age 80.

 Wildhorn, Frank